mmu-dermatology-research/dca_artifact_removal/README.md

 ## References
 ```
 @article{groh2021evaluating,
-  title={Evaluating Deep Neural Networks Trained on Clinical Images in Dermatology with the Fitzpatrick 17k Dataset},
+  title   = {Evaluating Deep Neural Networks Trained on Clinical Images in Dermatology with the Fitzpatrick 17k Dataset},
-  author={Groh, Matthew and Harris, Caleb and Soenksen, Luis and Lau, Felix and Han, Rachel and Kim, Aerin and Koochek, Arash and Badri, Omar},
+  author  = {Groh, Matthew and Harris, Caleb and Soenksen, Luis and Lau, Felix and Han, Rachel and Kim, Aerin and Koochek, Arash and Badri, Omar},
-  journal={arXiv preprint arXiv:2104.09957},
+  journal = {arXiv preprint arXiv:2104.09957},
-  year={2021}
+  year    = {2021}
 }

 @article{cassidy2021isic,